 Monica is the founder of MM Creative Solutions; a consultancy that provides strategic business and organisational development support for organisations seeking growth in nuclear and other regulated sectors.
 She has successfully worked with organisations of all sizes (microbusiness through to multinationals) that deliver: professional services, engineering and construction services and technical services.
 Monica has worked in the nuclear sector since 2003 and she is a Chartered Chemical Engineer.
 In 2019, Monica co-founded the not for profit initiative Diversity and Inclusion in UK Nuclear.

 Access to opportunities and the chances for talent to shine is not always equal.
 The important work RECLAIM does advancing youth leadership, instilling confidence and enabling access to greater opportunities, challenges the status quo and helps make change happen.
 Monica is keen to help this important mission and becoming a trustee is a way in which she can actively support.

 Raakhi has over 15 years’ experience working in international development and is currently CEO of The Circle NGO, an organisation focussed on the rights of women and girl’s and founded by singer-songwriter and activist Annie Lennox.
 She previously led the Ambassador and Leadership functions at Oxfam and Unicef UK covering a breadth of fundraising, communications, advocacy, and campaigning initiatives.

 The daughter of working-class, first-generation immigrants, Raakhi is passionate about equal opportunities offered to young people from these backgrounds.

-Outside of work, as well as bring on the Reclaim board, Vic is the Chair of the New Economic Organising Network (NEON) an independent network of activists.
-To relax Vic likes to swim, and can usually be found in one of London’s many Lido’s.
+Outside of work, as well as being on the Reclaim board, Vic is the Chair of the New Economic Organising Network (NEON) an independent network of activists.
+To relax Vic likes to swim, and can usually be found in one of London’s many open water swimming venues or lido’s.